danielcbit/apcctrl/doc/manual/manual.rst

 #. '``su``' (i.e. become root)

 #.
-Stop any running instance of apcupsd.
+Stop any running instance of apcctrl.
 The command to do this
-   will look like '``system-dependent-path/apcupsd stop``'
+   will look like '``system-dependent-path/apcctrl stop``'

-#. uninstall any old apcupsd This is important since the default
+#. uninstall any old apcctrl This is important since the default
    install locations may have changed.

 #. '``make install``' or '``gmake install``'